 It’s summer at the homestead.
 I love the birds chirping, the plants thriving, and the chickens finding all the worms in the backyard.

 The chickens are wandering all over the place.
-Sometimes my husbands questions our ability to keep them in our own yard (we have neighbors) but I am confident in my ability to catch them, lol.
+Sometimes my husband questions our ability to keep them in our own yard (we have neighbors) but I am confident in my ability to catch them, lol.

 I love keeping chickens.
 But the one thing that I don’t love is how loud they can be when they’re waking up and they’re hungry.